luigimolinaro/IBM-CPD-helper/README.md

 - **Interactive Configuration**: The script prompts the user for environment variables like the Entitlement Key, directory paths, and OC login credentials.
 - **YAML Configuration File**: Saves and loads configurations from a YAML file.
 - **Modify Configuration**: Allows users to modify specific configuration variables.
-- **Cluster Information**: Automatically retrieves and displays cluster-related information, such as the OpenShift cluster ID and version.

 ## Prerequisites